UFO SIGHTING OCTOBER 2020

 The next evening, October 6, 2020, I decided to graze the sky for the object again at 8:00pm, the same time as the night before.
 Finally around 8:15pm I saw it, this time directly between the moon and Dippers.
 I got it in frame and took a quick shot to check my settings.
 It looked nearly identical as the night before - yellow, red, and green lights in the shape of a triangle.
 After much trial and error, many hours (no breaks) of changing my settings then chasing it back down only to find out I needed to change my settings again, I finally got it at 12:48am on October 7, 2020.
 I was able to capture several images, however its movement and distance (visible from the lens) was so inconsistent.
 It was much different from capturing photos of stars and planets which move in a predictable, linear path across the sky whereas this object was spastic.
 Weaving in and out, bobbing up and down, sometimes standing almost still.
 Once 1:00am rolled around the object started to alternate between spinning and full blast shooting across the sky.
 Eventually, around 1:05am, it went off into the distance - moving away from the Earth.
 The speed at which it was moving away did not allow me to get one last shot in focus.

-*All original photos are the RAW image with no adjustments.
+*All original photos are straight out of camera with no adjustments.
 Any adjustments made in addition to are simply to enhance or decrease the brightness for better visibility.
 No other adjustments (color, etc.) were made.